 How HCSS Software assisted with this project

-HeavyBid’s ability to direct import and to update the list with addenda saved many hours of time.
+The heavy highway construction estimating software features in HeavyBid helped Kerr Contractors directly import update the list with addenda which saved many hours of time.
 At times, Kerr used five estimators in the bid at the same time to bring it all together.
 Comparing self-perform versus subcontractors, selecting multiple bid packages and vendors, and making quick adjustments on the fly all helped Kerr Construction win with a bid of $53,219,440.86, just $647,261.70 lower than the next bidder.